itcreativeusa/smart-day-creator/README.md

 This smart-day-creator was created as a bootcamp everyweek student challege.
 It's a javascript scheduler app.
 A simple calendar app for scheduling your work day. add text to the text field and press save button.
-Еhe text is stored in local storage.
+The text is stored in local storage.

 ## Table of Contents (Optional)